 - Demonstrated commitment to Alabama Appleseed’s mission, vision, and approach to advocacy;

-- Three or more years of experience highly preferred in nonprofit or governmental project or program management;
+- One or more years of experience highly preferred, especially around legislative and policy advocacy campaigns or governmental affairs;

 - Bachelor’s degree preferred;

 - J.D. or other advanced degree helpful but not required if suitable candidate has demonstrated, relevant work experience;

 - Strong initiative and ability to manage and complete projects with minimal supervision;

 - Valid automobile driver’s license – this position will involve extensive travel throughout Alabama;